IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 1. In the `LOCAL FABRIC OPS` panel, look for `+ Install` (it's under Smart Contracts > Installed) and click it.

-2. You'll be asked to choose a peer.
-Pick the only option: `peer0.org1.example.com`.

-3. You'll be asked to choose a package to install.
+2. You'll be asked to choose a package to install.
 Pick `demoContract@0.0.1`.

 You should see `demoContract@0.0.1` appear under the Smart Contracts > Installed list.